1fish2/BBQTimer/README.md

   BBQ Timer to the rightmost position; afterwards, move the Digital Clock there.

 ## Known Issues
-* The app doesn't install in external storage (SD card) because when you use USB to share files with a computer, Android forces external storage apps to exit and deletes their lock/home screen widgets.
 * Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget's date display might not update until the clock catches up to what was going to be the next day.